ertval/groupie-tracker/README.md

 ### 🟢 Project Health
 - **All internal tests passing** (`go test ./internal/...`)
+- **Search tests passing**: 25+ search-specific unit tests pass
 - **Filter tests passing**: 18/18 filter-specific tests pass
 - **Test coverage**: Overall 82.1% (data: 88.9%, server: 79.7%)
 - **Zero-dependency project** - uses only Go standard library, no JavaScript
 - **Production-ready** with graceful shutdown and error recovery
 - **Audit requirements compliant** with required endpoints and data validation
+- **Search functionality complete** - comprehensive search across all data types
 - **Accessibility compliant** - server-side rendering with native HTML controls

 ### 📊 Technical Metrics
+- **Comprehensive search functionality** across artists, members, locations, dates without JavaScript
+- **Real-time suggestions API** with typed categorization (artist, member, location, etc.)
 - **Server-side filtering** for both artists and locations without JavaScript dependencies
+- **Combined search + filters** for advanced queries with simultaneous criteria
 - **CSS Grid responsive layout** with right sidebar filters that convert to top section on mobile
 - **Native HTML controls** using details/summary for collapsible functionality
-- **Thread-safe** read operations after initial data load with comprehensive filter logic
+- **Thread-safe** read operations after initial data load with comprehensive filter/search logic
 - **SEO-friendly URLs** with slug-based routing (`/artists/queen`)
 - **Template inheritance** with base/body pattern for consistent UI across all pages

 ---

 ### Summary
 The application integrates with the Groupie Trackers API which provides artist, location, date, and relation data.
 It handles the API's inconsistent response formats by normalizing data structures and building efficient search indexes for fast lookups by ID and slug.
 The repository loads all data once at startup, caches artist images if enabled, and provides thread-safe read operations for concurrent requests.
-Handlers extract URL parameters, fetch data from the repository, and render HTML templates using a base layout with inheritance.
+Handlers extract URL parameters, perform search/filter operations, fetch data from the repository, and render HTML templates using a base layout with inheritance.
+The search functionality provides comprehensive coverage across all data types with real-time suggestions and seamless integration with the existing filter system.

 **Built with ❤️ using Go 1.24+ | Zero Dependencies | No JavaScript | Server-Side Filtering | Test-Driven Development | Idiomatic Go | Claude Sonnet**